 Financial savings

 By feeding energy back, homeowners can benefit from lower energy costs or even receive compensation from their energy supplier.
-This makes investing in a home battery even more attractive.Support for the electricity grid
+This makes investing in a home battery even more attractive.Support for the power grid

-Feeding energy back helps to reduce peak loads on the network, contributing to a more stable and reliable electricity grid.Sustainability impact
+Feeding energy back helps to reduce peak loads on the network, contributing to a more stable and reliable power grid.Sustainability impact

-By providing excess energy to the grid, the use of fossil fuels is reduced, which has a positive impact on the environment.
+By providing excess energy to the grid, the use of fossil fuels is reduced, which positively affects the environment.

 Frequently Asked Questions